How to watch Ravens vs Patriots: TV channel, kickoff time for SNF

-It’s the Ravens vs. Patriots this week on Sunday Night Football in Foxborough.
+It’s the Ravens vs. Patriots tonight on Sunday Night Football in Foxborough.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.

 The Baltimore Ravens are second in the AFC South, with a 6-2 record after last Sunday’s 24-10 win against the Indianapolis Colts.
 The Ravens were down 10-7 after the first half but Lamar Jackson, the reigning NFL MVP, went 19-for-23 with 170 passing yards and 58 yards rushing to carry his team to victory.
 Since becoming Baltimore’s starting QB in the middle of the 2018 season, Jackson is now 25-5 in the regular season.